CSCI-40500-Fall-2025/project-project-13/README.md

 <img width="2072" height="1358" alt="image" src="https://github.com/user-attachments/assets/f413134b-86e3-43e7-bd85-0baad370e586" />

+The Backend Service handles everything from querying the DB for event recommendations to udating the DB with Events users created and handling likes, comment etc.

 - Technologies:
   - React Native with typescript
   - Relational SQL database for users to have personalized and saved locations and events